Krenovate-Solutions-Pvt-Ltd/shadesofindia/docs/Website-Customization/Collection.md

         -   **Button Text** : This is the text that shows on the button.
         -   **Position** : This defines the placement/sequence of the category listing.
 Always enter a number value.

+    Below is how the collection listing fields are placed on the website collections page:

     ![listing final](images\Collection\listingfinal.jpg)

 ##  **Publish/Update**